 The best way to get started with the CEL Robox Dual is to follow their video tutorial included on the USB Flash Drive.

 The very first step is to install the 3D filament spools on the side of the machine and to feed the material towards the print head.
-Once the first spool of filament is positioned, it’s very easy to guide the filament in the extrusion hole on the side of the 3D printer.
+Once the first spool of the filament is positioned, it’s very easy to guide the filament in the extrusion hole on the side of the 3D printer.
 The Robox automatically detects that filament has been inserted and starts feeding it into the printhead automatically.
 Then you simply can insert the filament spool on the holder.
 The first filament we used was Robox Woody Beech (indeed a Polymaker Polywood 3D filament).

-On a second step, you can repeat the operation with a second spool of 3D filament.
+For the second step, you can repeat the operation with a second spool of 3D filament.
 Once again it is automatically detected and inserted towards the print head (the hole is properly labeled 2).
 The second material we used was ColorFabb nGen Light Blue.

 The whole operation takes less than 3 minutes and is again really easy to perform.
 As testers, we’re used to performing a series of complicated software/hardware installation steps before getting the first print out but in this case, once again, the CEL Robox stands out by its ease of use and simplicity.